pnwairfire/bluesky-aws/docs/configuration.md

 ***default***: None

-ssh key to use for ssh'ing to and running commands on ec2 instances
+absoulte path to ssh key file to use for ssh'ing to and running commands on ec2 instances

 ---